lisa-lumos/Apache-Spark/12-performance.md

 In general, Spark recommends 2 or more cores per executor, but you should not go beyond 5 cores, which will cause excessive memory management overhead and contention.

 ## Spark Adaptive Query Execution (AQE)
 A new feature released in Apache Spark 3.0.
+You must enable it for it to work.

+AQE does:
-Dynamically coalescing shuffle partitions.
+- Dynamically coalescing shuffle partitions.

-Dynamically switching join strategies.
+- Dynamically switching join strategies.

-Dynamically optimizing skew joins.
+- Dynamically optimizing skew joins.

+## Spark AQE coalescing shuffle partitions
+Assume you group by col A, and there are only 5 unique values in col A. The shuffle sort operation will put A = val1 rows into partition 1, and A = val2 rows into partition 2, etc, so only 5 partitions are actually needed.
+Also, each partition may be of different size, because different number of rows are under different values of the group key (data skew).
+Note that by default, the value of `spark.sql.shuffle.partitions` is 200.
+Note that data changes, queries are also varies, so it is almost impossible to manually set a perfect value for it.

+AQE will take care of setting the number of your shuffle partitions.
+During shuffle/sort, it will dynamically compute the statistics in partitions, and dynamically set the shuffle partitions for the next stage.
+It might combine two small partitions into one, so that less tasks will be needed in the next stage, and that their run time is more comparable.

+To enable AQE, use `spark.sql.adaptive.enabled` param.
+To tune AQE, use:
+- `spark.sql.adaptive.coalescePartitions.enabled`.
+Default to true.
+- `spark.sql.adaptive.coalescePartitions.initialPartitionNum`. max num of partitions.
+- `spark.sql.adaptive.coalescePartitions.minPartitionNum`.
+- `spark.sql.adaptive.advisoryPartitionSizeInBytes`.
+Default is 64MB.

 ## Spark AQE Dynamic Join Optimization